GhostInTheMachines/joomla_migrate/README.txt

 Motivation

-This project was started in an effort to make the process of moving from a Joomla 3.x CMS to Drupal 8.x easier for anyone who love Drupal 8 and wants to see more organizations use it.
+This project was started in an effort to make the process of moving from a Joomla 3.x CMS to Drupal 8.x easier for anyone who loves Drupal 8 and wants to see more organizations use it.
 NOTE: Joomla environments can vary widely depending on how the site was setup.
 Some of the migrations in this repository were performed by aggregating Joomla tables into several custom tables and then using the custom tables to do the import.